Madh00ra/Text-extractor-from-video/README.md

-# YoctoSkills YouTube Channel
+# Extracting text from video

-In this repository, I publish the code of the projects that are played on my YouTube channel so that those who want to access it.
+In this repository, I publish the code of the my project of extracting text from videos.